It Truly Takes a Village

 Every successful individual knows that his or her achievement depends on a community of persons working together.

-In Texas, there are over 31,000 children placed outside their parent’s care in foster care.
-There are not enough foster homes to support this number of children in care.
-This means that children from your community are being placed outside of their home community, or in shelters.
+In Kansas, there are more than 6,500 children placed into out of home care.
+There are approximately 2,000 foster homes in Kansas.
+This disparity means that children from your community are being placed outside of their home community, or in shelters.

 Children who are placed outside their home community in one day lose their parents, family, school friends, teachers, coaches, and sense of connection to their community.
 They frequently miss school so they can have visits, or they don’t see family because they need to be in school.
 This sense of loss is compounded when they cannot be placed with their brothers and sisters due to no one having enough room.